papatistos/zotero-zotts/README.md

 - **Enable/disable queueing**
   - If you want to speak a new item, should ZoTTS add it to a queue, or cancel the current item and speak the new one?
 - **Adjust the current voice and related settings**
-  - Voices used are the ones built in to your computer
+  - Voices used are the ones built in to your computer (WebSpeech), Azure TTS, or OpenAI TTS
   - You can also adjust the rate/pitch/volume
 - **Tweak shortcuts**
   - Rebind the speak, pause and cancel shortcuts to use other letters